Pacasasgar/myOwnZork-game/README.md

 -'look' or 'l' --> You can look pretty much every entity in the game (Rooms, Exits, Creatures, Items and Yourself).
 Using 'look' alone will trigger the actual's room (name + description).
 Using 'look me' will also describe yourself.
 Most common usage is to look other things.
 TIP: Try to look everything the first time you play as you may find important information or just some jokes.
 Examples of 'look [+ name]: 'look shortsword', 'look zombie', 'look north'...

+-'quit' or 'q' -->Use this command to end your game!
+It will be closed instantly.

 -'north' or 'n' --> If your actual room has an exit northside, you will move to the room connected with that exit.

 -'south' or 's' --> If your actual room has an exit southside, you will move to the room connected with that exit.